Backpacker party culture: Love partying? is part 5 of forever roaming the world’s traveling realities series.

 From binge drinking goon (I hate goon) up the east coast of Australia, to being eternally drunk in Queenstown New Zealand.
 Or drinking buckets at full moon parties and Island hops around South East Asia, bar crawls all over Europe to cheap mezcal and tequila in central and South America.
 The Backpacker party culture is in full swing the world over.

 You may have landed on this backpacker party culture post because you want to find out more about how backpackers like to party, Or you might be reading this shaking your head.
-You might be saying, “Nah not me, I’m backpacking for the culture, for new experiences or to find myself, not to get wasted, I can do that at home!” – Yeah, ok, that’s fine but the backpacker party culture will be all around you & you might just get sucked into it, so you might want to keep reading!
+You might be saying, “Nah not me, I’m backpacking for the culture, for new experiences or to find myself, not to get wasted, I can do that at home!” – Yeah, ok, that’s fine but the backpacker party culture will be all around you & you might just get sucked into it and realise why backpackers like to party, so you might want to keep reading!

 The backpacker party culture is all around us